Maxwell-Hunt/Metropolis-Light-Transport-Implementation/README.md

 [Tracy](https://github.com/wolfpld/tracy) to assist in identifying performance bottlenecks.

-To enable profiling in the build, instead use:
+To enable profiling in the build, in the `build` directory, run:

 ```
-cmake -DTRACY_ENABLE=ON ..
+cmake -DMLT_ENABLE_TRACY=ON ..
 ```

 Once built, run the application as usual.
 Profiling of instrumented code will be